zainab-ali/aquascape/docs/reference/parEvalMap.md

 ### parEvalMap

 `parEvalMap(n)` evaluates at most `n` effects concurrently.
-Experiment with the number of concurrent effects below.
+You can experiment with the number of concurrent effects below.

 @:exampleWithInput(parEvalMapConcurrency) {
   drawChunked = false